Stay Connected!

 In those jurisdictions where responsibility for fish and wildlife resources is vested in a single agency, the member may cast two votes.
 In those jurisdictions where responsibility for fish and wildlife resources is vested in two separate agencies, each agency may cast a single separate vote.
 For example, in Pennsylvania, the Game Commission is entitled to one vote and the Fish and Boat Commission is entitled to one vote.

-Votes shall be cast by the member agency representative or his/her proxy having been duly appointed in writing by the representative.
+Votes shall be cast by the member agency representative or a proxy having been duly appointed in writing by the representative.

 Proxies must be in writing, signed and dated, and must be received by the President or the Executive Secretary prior to any meeting during which the proxy will be exercised.
 Any copy, facsimile telecommunication, email, or other reliable reproduction of the writing may be substituted or used in lieu of the original writing.

-Representatives of eight members entitled to vote and present in person or by his/her proxy shall constitute a quorum.
+Representatives of eight members entitled to vote and present in person or by a proxy shall constitute a quorum.

-The Secretary/Treasurer is authorized to collect dues and other payments via a commercial credit card or on-line payment provider.
-If such a provider charges a transaction fee or commission for each such use, the Secretary/Treasurer shall adjust the required payment to ensure that the funds yielded to the Association are no less than those authorized in this Section.
+The Treasurer is authorized to collect dues and other payments via a commercial credit card or on-line payment provider.
+If such a provider charges a transaction fee or commission for each such use, the Treasurer shall adjust the required payment to ensure that the funds yielded to the Association are no less than those authorized in the Operations Manual.

-Dues may not be changed except by a two-thirds vote by the members in attendance at the annual meeting or by proxy.
+Dues may not be changed except by a two-thirds vote by the members in attendance at the annual spring meeting, fall business meeting, or special meeting

 The fiscal year for the Association shall be January 1 to December 31, annually.
-All monies received as dues, proceeds from the annual spring conference, donations, grants, and contracts shall be collected by the Secretary/Treasurer and deposited in an account for the benefit of the Association.
-All funds in the treasury of the Association shall be used for conducting the business of the Association, including but not limited to sponsoring the Northeast Fish Wildlife Conference, and will be budgeted annually on a fiscal year basis and approved by the members at the fall meeting of the Association.
+All monies received as dues, proceeds from the annual spring conference, donations, grants, and contracts shall be collected by the Treasurer and deposited in an account for the benefit of the Association.
+All funds shall be used for conducting the business of the Association, including but not limited to sponsoring the Northeast Fish Wildlife Conference, and will be budgeted annually on a fiscal year basis and approved by the members at the fall business meeting of the Association.

-The President may approve payments for expenses approved in the annual budget and other necessary expense to a limit of $1,000, or a higher amount not to exceed $5,000 with Executive Committee approval.
+The President may approve payments for expenses approved in the annual budget and other necessary expenses to a limit of $1,000, or, with Executive Committee approval, a higher amount not to exceed $5,000.

 Any single expenditure over $5,000 shall be approved by a two-thirds vote of the members in attendance or by proxy, provided that a quorum must be present.